 - The lesions have improved or remained stable radiographically and clinically for at least 6 weeks after completion of brain irradiation or stereotactic brain radiosurgery and off steroids for at least 6 weeks

 - Patients who have received prior inhibitor of VEGF signaling and a poly (ADP-ribose)polymerases (PARP) inhibitor administered in combination; unless administered in combination, patients who received a prior PARP inhibitor or a prior VEGF-signaling inhibitor agent are allowed after discussing with the PI

 - History of allergic reactions attributed to compounds of similar chemical or biologic composition to cediranib or olaparib

 - Participants receiving any medications or substances that are strong inhibitors or inducers of cytochrome P450, family 3, subfamily A, polypeptide 4 (CYP3A4) are ineligible; dihydropyridine calcium-channel blockers are permitted for management of hypertension

-- Current use of natural herbal products or other "folk remedies"
+- Current use of natural herbal products or other complementary alternative medications(CAM) or "folk remedies"